The Best Car Coolers and Portable Refrigerators for Your Next Road Trip

 Ivation says this device will keep drinks as cool as 40 degrees F and can also keep food warm up to 130 degrees F. However, those are its only settings; it can’t be set to any temperatures in between those points.
 The company also says this option will work best if you load it with drinks or food that has already been chilled or warmed up.
 As some buyers have noted, it will take a long time to cool or heat items from ambient temperature.

 While the cooler’s capacity is relatively modest, Ivation says it’s large enough to accommodate 2-liter soda bottles.
 This cooler weighs 10.6 pounds, so it’s relatively easy to move around even when loaded.

-Designed to look like an old-fashioned home refrigerator, AstroAI’s minifridge is tiny, measuring 10-inches high by 9.45-inches deep and 6.9-inches wide.
-Its 4-liter internal capacity is just large enough to accommodate six regular-size soda cans, and a weight of less than five pounds empty allows for easy transportation.
+Designed to look like an old-fashioned home refrigerator, AstroAI’s minifridge is tiny, measuring 10 inches high by 9.45 inches deep and 6.9 inches wide.
+Its 4-liter internal capacity is just large enough to accommodate six regular-size soda cans, and a weight of fewer than five pounds empty allows for easy transportation.

 AstroAI says it designed this little fridge for more than just keeping drinks cold.
 It’s also ideal for storing cosmetics and skin care products, breast milk, and other items that are perishable at room temperature.

 This cooler will take items from room temperature down to 37 degrees F in three hours, and you can also use it to keep food or drink hot at up to 150 degrees F. The company makes it clear this product is not designed to warm things up from ambient temperatures but claims your items will stay warm for hours after the device is turned off.
 Actual cooling and warming performance will vary somewhat depending on the ambient temperature.

 This minifridge ships with a 12-volt DC cigarette lighter cable for use in your vehicle and a 110-volt AC adapter, so you can also plug it in at home or in your office.